 But train trips weren’t always that exciting.
 15 years ago, aged 29, I would leave home at 7.30am and walk along Kingsland Rd, Hoxton.
 The moment I stepped inside Liverpool Street station – London’s central-east railway station – my daily dread would begin.
 Underneath the beautifully designed station with a glass arched roof, there is the sound of hundreds of footsteps, high heels clacking and wheeled suitcases scratching the shiny surface of the tiled floor.
 I am not here to meet and greet a long-lost friend, to rendezvous with a lover, or to embark on an exhilarating journey.
 I am here to take a routine, 45 mins Central Line metro train ride to Notting Hill, where I work.
 It is 2006.

-My own love affair with trains began a long time ago, in my native village of Bieżeń, Poland, while I was still in primary school.
+My own love affair with train trips began a long time ago, in my native village of Bieżeń, Poland, while I was still in primary school.

 Bieżeń lies on the Chorzów Batory – Tczew – Railway Line nr 131 in Poland, connecting Upper Silesian, Częstochowa Industrial District oraz Rybnik Coal District with railway junction in Tczew, and further north near the Baltic sea, the ports of Gdańsk and Gdynia.
 Passenger trains used to travel on these lines, though now it is mostly freight trains, carrying loads of coal and minerals, dug up from the mines.